 The name "Elstow" derives from "Helen Stow" or St. Helena's stockade.
-The St. Helena in question was the mother of the Emperor Constantine and patron saint of a nunnery founded here in 1075 by Judith, niece of William the Conqueror
+The St. Helena in question was the mother of Emperor Constantine and patron saint of a nunnery founded here in 1075 by Judith, niece of William the Conqueror.

 William gave the holding of Elstow to Judith, who founded the nunnery and endowed it with the revenue from the village.
 Henry II granted the nuns of Elstow the right to hold a fair, which became so popular in the region that respectable Bedford merchants assaulted Bedfordites on their way to Elstow!

 The convent church was begun sometime in the 12th century and an elaborate facade was added in the 13th century - though it was never completed.
 What we see today is only a part of the original abbey church.

 At the height of its wealth in the 14th century the nunnery church was twice its current size.
 Like other monastic institutions, Elstow Abbey was dissolved at the Reformation by Henry VIII.